bilke/Craft-Docs/source/templating/examples/entries/entries_with_assets.rst

    **Note:** You can also set up Amazon S3 sources with the :doc:`/packages/cloud` package.

 To create a new asset source, go to Settings → Assets and click the “New Source” button.
-Give your source a name and a handle, enter its path on the file system, and the URL to that folder.
+Give your source a name, enter its path on the file system, and the URL to that folder.

-For this tutorial, we’re going to call our source “Article Images”, with the handle of ‘articleImages’.
+For this tutorial, we’re going to call our source “Article Images”.
 It will live in an images/articles/ folder within our server’s web root, so our Path gets set to “./images/articles/” (a path that’s relative from our index.php file), and its URL gets set to “/images/articles/” (a root-relative URL).

 Click “Save”, and you’re done.